kubicle/babyruby2js/README.md

 - local var declared in "then" or "else" stmt but used after the "if" block
 - 2 loops using same var for index => dupe decl in JS
 - self instead of this (we could detect we are in a cb block)
-- method calls with no params can be data members (Warning)
+- method calls with no params can be data members (but an error is logged)
 - object.rw_attrib=(exp); the method is "rw_attrib=" and it works by chance, no issue...
 - break(value)
 - retry exception